screeny05/shopware-typedef/README.md

 The declare global-block is necessary for all Plugins in order to get typescript to understand, that we've extended `window.$` and `window.PluginsCollection`

-Be aware that you can't yet pass `$.plugin()` a constructor as a second argument.
-There's already an issue at shopware for that: [#1489](https://github.com/shopware/shopware/pull/1489)
+Be aware, that there was a Bug in the Shopware `$.plugin()`-implementation preventing developers from passing a constructor as the second argument.
+The Issue has been resolve in Shopware@5.5.
+This is the PR for that: [#1489](https://github.com/shopware/shopware/pull/1489)

-If that gets merged, you can add plugins like this
+Prior sw-versions need to provide not the Class itself, but the prototype.

 ```typescript
 interface ScnFooOptions {
     width: number;